AppointmentGuru/AppointmentGuru-Website/help/how-do-notifications-work.md

 <br /><br />
 6. **Appointment confirmation message**: the email or SMS notification that is sent to the Client when they create an appointment.

-By default, notifications are sent automatically unless you've specified that they mustn't be sent.
+By default, all notifications are sent automatically (except Payment reminders) unless you've specified that they mustn't be sent when taking action on an appointment.

 Next is [editing notifications](/help/edit-notifications), customising the text to suit your needs.